Do you struggle with not trusting people, your spouse or more importantly not trusting God?

-Trust is a very sacred, and often times it’s broken.
-However, it can lead to the most invigorating healing and restoration if you allow it.
+Trusting people is sacred, yet often times it’s broken.
+However, trusting God and people can lead to the most invigorating healing and restoration if you allow it.

 We recognize there are various degrees of trust.
 One may have lost trust in a spouse who committed infidelity.
 One may have shared a sensitive matter to a friend who later went on to tell someone else.
 Or, you believed God for a certain thing, and because your prayer went unanswered, you have lost trust in God.

 All of these are valid reasons for losing one’s trust.
 By all means, it should be dealt with, and not swept under the rug.
-We too have dealt with trust issues in various degrees: with our children, close family and friends, and in a few times in our relationship.
+We have also dealt with issues of trust in various degrees: with our children, close family and friends, and in a few times in our relationship.

-There was a time in our marriage where we didn’t honor the priorities of God.
+There was a time in our marriage when we didn’t honor the priorities of God.
 We were seeking to please God, then trying to please family and friends outside of our home, before our marriage.
-So much so we would share details of our marriage without discussing it with each other.
+To the point where we would share details of our marriage without discussing it with each other.
 Or, we would give / loan money behind each other’s back.
 That was at the time when our marriage came to a head, and we sought help.